oherik/Waft/docs/DoD.md

 Documentation
 -------------

-All classes should be documented.
-Things that should be there
+All classes should be documented except test classes where it's optional.
+Things that should be there:

 * A brief class description.
 * Javadoc for public metods and fields.
 This should simply describe the contract of the method: What does it need, and what will it do.
 * A Markdown document describing any *module* consisting of a couple of classes, that has specific purpose.

 Automated Testing
 -----------------